 Healthy relationships in the early years facilitate optimal brain integration and development and are correlated with mental health.
-However, when children experience abuse, neglect or multiple caregivers, the high level of stress associated with these experiences changes the architecture of their brain and makes it difficult for them to establish relationships.
-In the absence of good enough relationships, these children are at risk for neurological, cognitive, emotional and behavioural challenges that effect their ongoing mental health and longterm wellbeing.
+However, when children experience abuse, neglect, or multiple caregivers, the high level of stress associated with these experiences changes the architecture of their brain and makes it difficult for them to establish relationships.
+In the absence of good enough relationships, these children are at risk for neurological, cognitive, emotional and behavioral challenges that effect their ongoing mental health and long-term wellbeing.

-Many children, when placed in a setting that provides attuned and sensitive responsiveness, are able to learn how to engage in and benefit from the dyadic experiences provided by a different family member, foster or adoptive parent.
-Other children who have been much more traumatised and compromised in those aspects of their development often have much greater difficulty responding and will require an even higher level of support and intervention.
+When these children experience environments that provide appropriate attuned and sensitive responses, they are able to learn how to engage and benefit from the dyadic experiences provided by their carers, educators or helpers.
+Other children who have been much more traumatized and compromised in those aspects of their development often have much greater difficulty responding and will require an even higher level of support and intervention.

-This workshop combines contemporary understanding of brain development and the principles of Dyadic Developmental Practice (DDP) to guide both helping professionals and carers in how they best support a child who cannot trust relationships.
+This workshop combines contemporary understanding of brain development and the core principles of Dyadic Developmental Practice (DDP) to guide professionals, biological parents, and carers in how to best support and heal a child who cannot trust relationships.
 This method has also proven to be effective in the education system for teachers working with children exhibiting challenging behaviour due to insecure attachment.